trizen/raku-rosettacode/programming_tasks/P/Parallel_calculations.md

 # [Parallel calculations][1]

-Assuming that <tt>factors</tt> is defined exactly as in the prime decomposition task:
+Assuming that `factors` is defined exactly as in the prime decomposition task:

 ```perl
 my @nums = 12757923, 12878611, 123456789, 15808973, 15780709, 197622519;